Helliconia: Humans

 Phagors were the dominant race on Helliconia before Batalix and the planets in orbit about it were captured by Freyr.
 The increased temperatures and UV-radiation caused by the new stellar configuration encouraged the evolution of humans on Helliconia.
 Before this, the ancestors of humans had been ape-like creatures from the continent of Hespagorat (once joined to the continent of Campannlat by a land bridge), sometimes kept as pets by the phagors.
 Because humans emerged after the solar system's capture by Freyr, the phagors associate them with the new star, and thus call them "Sons of Freyr".
 Remnants of human evolution can be seen in the continued existence of several sub-human and semi-human species on Helliconia.
 The humans of Helliconia and those of Earth are therefore unrelated despite their apparent near-identity, products of convergent evolution.

 By the end of each great autumn, humans have developed levels of civilization comparable at their most advanced to Renaissance Europe, with technology such as telescopes, map-making, porcelain and glass-crafting, and even gas-lamps.
-However, each time the centuries-long great winter (also called the "Weyr-Winter") returns, human civilization inevitably regresses and has to be rebuilt again the next spring.
-The books hint that humans in some regions are becoming more competent at preserving knowledge and social structures through the winter, and that over the next few great years they may develop a scientific-industrial civilization capable of surviving throughout the great year, and thus completely dominating Helliconia.
+However, each time the centuries-long great winter (also called the "Weyr-Winter") returns, human civilization inevitably regresses and has to be rebuilt again the next spring.“So greatly had time dismantled a once proud city that its inhabitants did not realise that what they regarded as a town was nothing more than the remains of a palace, which had stood in the middle of a civilisation obliterated by climate, madness, and the ages.”
+(Helliconia Spring, Chapter VIII)The books hint that humans in some regions are becoming more competent at preserving knowledge and social structures through the winter, and that over the next few great years they may develop a scientific-industrial civilization capable of surviving throughout the great year, and thus completely dominating Helliconia.

-Semi-Humans
+Semi-humans

 Several species similar to humans have evolved on Helliconia, and exist contemporaneously with the dominant species of human we follow across the trilogy.